 - 1% of gross income going to charity

 - Leadership principles mentioned here included involving the workforce, posting for positions (internal advancement), 360° evaluations for leaders.
-Leadership program was started four years ago
+The leadership program was started four years ago

 Sully’s Ice Cream Parlour (66 Broad St in Sussex)